 I am not sure how many people visit this temple.
 For me, the paintings in the temple are definitely worth a visit.

 Although Huan Tsang has mentioned Kanchipuram with many Buddhist monasteries, there is not much that you find in the city today.
-Except, a lovely Buddha image that was discovered a few years back.
+Except, for a lovely Buddha image that was discovered a few years back.
 It is now housed on the premises of a school near Kanchi Kamakshi temple.

 I spent a good hour or so combing the streets of the town to locate this image.